Debt Discharge in Queens

 Did you know that the U.S. Bankruptcy Court has the power to erase your legal obligation to repay certain debt?
 Referred to as a debt discharge, this court order is the most powerful benefit of bankruptcy.
 It gives individuals, families, and businesses a clean slate upon which to build stronger financial foundations.

 At the Law Office of Seni Popat, our job is to do everything in our power to help you experience this benefit.
-We know exactly what it takes to obtain it, and we can help you understand your rights and responsibilities before, during, and after the discharge.
+Our Queens bankruptcy attorney knows exactly what it takes to obtain it, and we can help you understand your rights and responsibilities before, during, and after the discharge.